2i2c-org/team-roles-geekbot-sweep/README.md

 #### :fire: Reference Dates for the Support Steward :fire:

-Our Support Steward role starts and ends on Wednesdays for a period of 4 weeks with a team member rotating on/off the role every two weeks.
+Our Support Steward role starts and ends on Wednesdays for a period of 2 weeks with a team member rotating on/off the role every week.

 The `create_events_bulk.py` script accounts for this by adjusting the reference date to the next Wednesday in the calendar.
-However, the next Wednesday might not necessarily line up with the 2/4 weekly cycle of the Support Steward.
+However, the next Wednesday might not necessarily line up with the 1/2 weekly cycle of the Support Steward.
 So take caution when running this script and choose a reference date carefully before executing.

 The two `create_events_*.py` scripts can't delete events and so, if they are repeatedly run, will create duplicate events.